Software Development Lifecycle (SDLC) Efficiency.

 - Are we getting better over time?

 Machine learning is how we derive the metrics that produce actionable insights into performance.
 With it, a much deeper intelligence becomes available.
-This includes automated diagnostics, the ability to see where technical debt is accumulating and what the costs are, even to understand how effectively we onboard new engineers.
+This includes automated diagnostics and the ability to see your outliers and blockers are.
 Improving software lifecycle efficiency is one way of putting what Pinpoint does.
 We prefer a more plainspoken mission: to help people build software better.